This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - General anesthesia will keep your baby asleep and free from pain during surgery.
 Anesthesia may be given through your baby's IV.
-He may instead breathe it in through a mask or a tube placed down his throat.
-The tube may cause your baby to have a sore throat when he wakes up.
+He or she may instead breathe it in through a mask or a tube placed down his or her throat.
+The tube may cause your baby to have a sore throat when he or she wakes up.

 During your baby's surgery:

 Your baby's surgeon will make small incisions in your baby's abdomen.
-He may go through your baby's belly button.
-He will cut the thick, tight pylorus muscle and spread it apart so food can pass through.
-The incision will be closed with medical tape.
+He or she may make an incision in your baby's belly button.
+The surgeon will cut the thick, tight pylorus muscle and spread it apart so food can pass through.
+He or she will close the incision with stitches or medical tape.

 After your baby's surgery:

-Your baby will be taken to a room to rest until he is fully awake.
-He will be monitored closely for any problems.
-He will then be able to go home or be taken to his hospital room.
+Your baby will be taken to a room to rest until he or she is fully awake.
+Healthcare providers will monitor your baby closely for any problems.
+He or she will then be able to go home or be taken to his or her hospital room.